Sustainable investment objective

 How did the sustainability indicators perform?

 Companies can contribute in many different ways to a better future for people and planet.
-To align with their bottom-up investment approach, the manager provides descriptions on their website, via their interactive Portfolio Explorer tool, on how they believe each company is contributing towards sustainable development.
+To align with their bottom-up investment approach, the Investment Manager provides descriptions on their website, via their interactive Portfolio Explorer tool, on how they believe each company is contributing towards sustainable development.

 Users can explore the stories of individual companies organised by the diverse contributions they make including towards human development pillars and climate solutions.
 This information is updated on a quarterly basis.